top of page

 Regiment are to follow the advance force soon, with lorries and equipment.

-In Germany, The Regiment will set up Headquarters near Bielefeld.
+In Germany, the Regiment will set up Headquarters near Bielefeld.

 The Regiment moved to Glamorgan Barracks Duisburg in Nov / Dec 1961.